WilliamCappelletti/ML_CS433_project2/README.md

 ### regression.py

-This script trains different models (svm,lasso,xgboost), selects the best parameters through cross validation, and then chooses the best model by looking at the test error.
+This module contains function that reproduce the best models (ridge,xgboost) obtained, whose parameters have been already cross validated.

 ## Links